patrickletourneux/patrickletourneux/README.md

 - 📫 How to reach me: patrick.letourneux20@gmail.com  or www.linkedin.com/in/patrick-letourneux-4a7092221...

-- ⚡ Fun fact: 2 childs / Yoga
+- ⚡ Fun fact: 1 wife, 2 childs , make Yoga, like reading fantasy and heroic fantasy